 The Case Manager collects information from the veterinarian and sends the application to the fund’s Review Panel.
 The dog’s family is notified when a decision has been made.
 The applicant may be asked to get a second opinion.

-* This fund is not set up to assist for emergencies.
+- This fund is not set up to assist for emergencies.
 It generally takes 1-2 weeks for the review process.
 After a dog is in the fund, it takes 1 – 4 weeks to raise donations needed.
+Funds collected are used for treatments during this time.

-* For emergency treatments or when funds are needed within 2 weeks, Magic Bullet Fund will not be able to help.
-Apply instead to other organizations here.
+For emergency treatments or when funds are needed within 2 weeks, Magic Bullet Fund will not be able to help.
+Apply instead to these Other Organizations.

 Chemotherapy: A campaign is open to collect donations for maximum of 30 days.
 If the goal amount is raised sooner, the campaign closes.